Denali Cultural Landscape

 Denali reigns in lofty isolation over the Alaska Range, the 600-mile arc of mountains that divides south-central Alaska from the interior plateau.
 Its life as a mountain range began some 65 million years ago as the result of the Denali Fault, North America's largest crustal break.

-Standing at 20,310 feet in elevation, Denali has a topographic prominence of over 18,000 feet when measured from the base which is greater than the prominence of Mt.
+Standing at 20,310 feet in elevation, Denali has a topographic prominence of 20,157 feet, while its topographic relief is over 18,000 feet when measured from the base which is greater than the relief of Mt.
 Everest.
 Denali is continuously being pushed up and grows approximately 1 millimeter per year due to the continued convergence of the North American and Pacific Plates.
 It remains like a resistant sentinel above the others which wear down faster through the eons of freezing, thawing, and glaciers grinding and scraping.
 Although surrounded by many glacier-clad mountains of similar grandeur, Denali, which is primarily made of granite, resists weathering much better than its sedimentary (shale, limestone and sandstone) neighbors allowing it to remain higher than the surrounding mountains.
 At 56 million years old, Denali is also much younger than most of the surrounding mountains, which vary in age from 100 to 400 or more million years old.
 That sedimentary neighborhood is a long history of geologic puzzle pieces thrown together to form Denali National Park and Preserve, and most of Alaska, as we know it.

 Denali at a Glance